H-0816

 Plain Language

 No person, corporation, or other entity may offer, provide, or advertise mental health services in Vermont that represent AI as providing therapeutic judgment, diagnosis, treatment, or therapeutic communication.
-This is a blanket prohibition covering any entity — not just licensed professionals — and targets the marketing and delivery of AI-as-therapist services.
-The carve-out preserves the ability to use and disclose AI for administrative, documentation, operational, or quality-improvement purposes, so long as a mental health professional retains clinical responsibility under 26 V.S.A. § 7101.
-Violations are enforceable under the Vermont Consumer Protection Act.
+This is a broad prohibition that applies to any entity — not just licensed professionals — and effectively bars AI-as-therapist products from the Vermont market.
+The carve-out permits AI use for administrative, documentation, operational, or quality-improvement purposes, but only where a mental health professional retains clinical responsibility under 26 V.S.A. § 7101.

 Statutory Text